elidoyle/grading-app/README.md

 To open the app from Terminal, cd into the downloaded folder, activate the venv, and run: `python master_grader.py`.
 To run it again, hit the up arrow key to get to your previous commands.

 ## Creating a Dock icon for easy initialization
+Terminal is better to start with so you can see any potential non-fatal errors.
+Once you ensure things work, this is a handy thing to have.
 1. Open Automator.app and select File -> New -> Application.
 2. Search the Actions for "Run Shell Script".
 Drag this over to the right side and drop it.
 3. Shell: /bin/zsh